About Elephant Ear

 Prune your Elephant Ear plant by removing yellowing or damaged leaves at the base of the stem.
 Use clean, sharp scissors or pruning shears.
 Regular pruning helps maintain the plant’s shape and health.

-Can I grow Elephant Ear indoors
+Can I grow Elephant Ear in my indoor space

 Difficulty